abstractfactory/rfc/spec10.md

 A group in meta-data is the equivalent of a folder on disk and a dataset its file.

 Groups, like folders, MAY contain one or more datasets and/or groups; a dataset on the other hand MUST NOT contain groups or other datasets.

+Blobs are arbitrary data not necessarily understood by the Open Metadata library, such as `jpeg` or `mp3`.

 ### Data-types